VirtusLab/git-machete/README.md

 ## Install

 We provide a couple of alternative ways of installation.
+See [PACKAGES.md](PACKAGES.md) for the full list.

 **Instructions for installing bash, zsh, and fish completion scripts are provided in [completion/README.md](completion/README.md).**